-Launched in March 2013, the ASPCA Behavioral Rehabilitation Center at St. Hubert’s Animal Welfare Center in Madison, New Jersey, is the first and only facility dedicated to providing behavioral rehabilitation for fearful, undersocialized dogs, such as those confiscated from puppy mills and hoarding situations.
+In March 2013, the ASPCA launched the ASPCA Behavioral Rehabilitation Center, a pilot program located at St. Hubert’s Animal Welfare Center in Madison, New Jersey.
+It was the first and only facility dedicated to providing behavioral rehabilitation for severely fearful, unadoptable dogs, such as those confiscated from puppy mills and hoarding situations.

 Thank you for your interest in volunteering with the ASPCA Behavioral Rehabilitation Center (BRC).
 The BRC is the first and only permanent facility dedicated strictly to the study and behavioral rehabilitation of extremely fearful, undersocialized dogs, most victims of cruelty or neglect.
 In order to maximize the impact of our hands-on work with these dogs, the BRC provides research-based training for shelter professionals around the country.
 We rely on our wonderful volunteers to help with many aspects of BRC operations.
 Their dedication and commitment make our lifesaving work possible.

 ASPCA Behavioral Rehabilitation Center, located in Weaverville, NC 28787

 Volunteer Opportunities will be available 7 days per week, from 10:00 A.M to 1:00 P.M. and 2:30 P.M. to 5:30 P.M.